cedricmeleard/test-typescript-for-team/README.md

 > `gulp` to compile typescript and scss files
 > you can use `gulp :watch` for changing things and live recompiling

+if you got error with promise you can try
+> `typings install --global dt~es6-shim`

 There is no launcher, therefore you must setup your own webserver environnement. to go fast you can use chromeserver extension